 Rachel co-founded The Mile Square Theatre in Hoboken, NJ, now in its fifteenth year and is an Artistic Associate with Théâtre Du Rêve in Atlanta, GA.

 Currently serving as Literary Producer for Local Theater Company, she has adjudicated the LAB, a three day new play festival, for six years.
 She is also a script scout for Noggin Sauce Pictures, a Colorado-based film company.
+Rachel has recently partnered with 555 Productions and will be directing her first short screenplay in the autumn.

 As an associate of Dramatic Resources, she has delivered on training programmes for many executive clients, including leadership development for Accenture and womens leadership courses for Cisco.